microsoft/InnerEye-DeepLearning/docs/source/md/lung_model.md

 - License: The model is released under MIT license as described [here](https://github.com/microsoft/InnerEye-DeepLearning/blob/main/LICENSE).
 - Contact: innereyeinfo@microsoft.com.

+### Terms of use

+Please note that all models provided by InnerEye-DeepLearning are intended for research purposes only.
+You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models produced by this toolbox.

 ### Limitations

 The dataset used for training contains only 60 scans, 10 of which are withheld for testing.
-This limited amount of training data means that the model may not yet generalise well to data samples from outside the dataset and underperforms on the smaller structures (esophagus and spinalcord).
+This limited amount of training data means that the model underperforms on the smaller structures (esophagus and spinalcord) and may not yet generalise well to data samples from outside the dataset.

+Furthermore, the dataset description does not contain details on the population of patients used for creating the dataset.
+Therefore it is not possible to assess whether this model is suitable for use on a target population outside of the dataset.

 ### Intended Uses